dxf/temmie.dog/README.md

 # temmie.dog
 haha temmie go bork bork bork bork bork bork bork bork bork bork bork bork bork
 ## how to run it
+- install python (i use 3.8.5)
 - install jinja2, fastapi, aiofiles, uvicorn and pymongo
 - set up your own mongodb database and collection
 - set credentials and other variables in a file called config.py, use the sample-config.py file for example